Skip to main content

 Request an Attestation

-KILT is an open system.
-Anyone/anything can make a claim about themselves and attest it.
-But a credential only has value if the Verifier trusts the Attester.
+KILT is a premissionless system.
+Anyone or anything can claim something and attest to it.
+But an attested credential only has value if the Verifier of the credential trusts the Attester of the credential.

 Create Credentialโ€‹

-We'll use provided light DID, ctype and Claimer provided content to generate the Claim object.
+Use the previously created light DID, ctype, and Claimer provided content to generate the Claim object.

-A claim is composed of attributes that we claim to be true about us.
+A claim consists of attributes that we claim to be true about us.

 claimer/createClaim.ts